MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Review Job App Materials

 SF only:
+* Begin [pairboarding][pair-boarding-index].
+  *Find whiteboards and markers around the office.
-* Begin pairboarding.
-Pair assignments will be sent each day by email.
-Remember to practice your personal pitch.
+  * Pair assignments will be sent each day by email.
+  * Remember to practice your personal pitch.
 * One-on-one meetings with career coaches will take place this week.
 You will received emails with more info.
 * See the algorithms reading [here][algorithms-curriculum].
 Algorithms lectures and workshops begin this week, see shared calendar.